-Also shown: Mutaki ($7.50 per pound), which had a similar filling and a firmer shell, are handier to carry out and to share.
-Baku Bakery packages these pastries commercially for sale in local markets; the label, I noted, mentions almond flour and cardamom, as well as sour cream and eggs, among the ingredients.
+Mutaki (at the time, $7.50 per pound), which had a similar filling and a firmer shell, are handier to carry out and to share.
+Baku Bakery packages these pastries commercially for sale in local markets; the label, I noted, mentions almond flour and cardamom, as well as sour cream, eggs, and sugar, among the ingredients.
+Also shown: gata ($7.99 per pound).
+Though unlabeled, these typically sport plenty of sour cream, eggs, and sugar themselves.

 Baku Bakery